-A major change happened to Firefox in recent months is: Starting from Firefox 57 (released on 2017-11-14), legacy add-ons will no longer be supported.
-Legacy means those add-ons are not developed using the WebExtensions technology.
+A major change happened to Firefox recently: Starting from Firefox 57 (released on 2017-11-14), legacy add-ons will no longer be supported.
+Legacy add-ons refer to those not developed using the new WebExtensions technology.

 To be more precise, here’s Mozilla’s official declaration:

 Starting from Firefox 53, no new legacy add-ons will be accepted on addons.mozilla.org (AMO) for desktop Firefox and Firefox for Android.
 Starting from Firefox 57, only extensions developed using WebExtensions APIs will be supported on Desktop Firefox and Firefox for Android.